Windows OS Hub

 DISM /online /Get-TargetEditions

-• You can convert only the full GUI version of Windows Server.
-Server Core or Nano Server can’t be converted this way;
+You can convert both the full GUI version of Windows Server as well as Windows Server Core.

 dism /online /set-edition:ServerStandard /productkey